 Being a more ethical organization includes making an effort to promote your CSR activities to your teams, shareholders, partners, and, most importantly, your customers.

 Consumers are looking for more transparency from brands, especially when it comes to what’s being done to limit the company’s environmental footprint.
 In other words, being clear about your CSR strategies is 100% part of being ethical.

 The younger generation pays more attention to a more balanced life and has expectations that the brands they love are up for the challenge.
 This is especially true with food, textiles, and home equipment.

-So, KPIs can be used to track how relevant the CSR communication plan is.
+So, KPIs can be used to track the relevance of your CSR communication plan and monitor your CSR success.
 If your business primarily communicates online, categories of performance indicators to track your success with your communications might include:

 - Website CSR page: Track the number of visitors, time spent on the page, and bounce rate.
 Include a return rate if the page is updated regularly.

 - Blog articles: track the number of subscriptions to the blog, most read articles, and the conversion rate from the blog to the website.